eraybasar/pesdk-docs/_guides/html5/v3_6/introduction/overview.md

 ---
 layout: guides/content
 title: &title Overview # title as shown in the menu and
+description: The PhotoEditor SDK for HTML5 provides all the tools necessary to enhance your product with state-of-the-art photo editing features, effects, and assets.
 menuitem: Overview
 order: 0
 platform: html5